Services

 High carbon steels will rust overtime if not kept dry and regularly oiled as they do not have certain minerals in the steel which protect them from reacting with water.
 So, after use, gently wash your blade and dry, oil as needed.
 I recommend a food grade mineral oil for blades and either wood balsam or oil for handles if they are natural wood, however any food safe oil will work in a pinch (not olive oil as it goes rancid).

-Over time, carbon steel blades will develop a natural, and beautiful, patina.
+Over time, carbon steel blades will develop a natural patina.
 This will be unique to you and will reflect this in its colours and patterns depending how you use and care for your knife.
-It is generally observed by a change in colour from shiny silver to grey, sometimes even blues and yellows.
-This is the metal reacting with acids in food, and is considered to be a slight barrier towards surface rust.
+It is generally observed by a change in colour from shiny silver to grey, amongst other colours.
+This is the metal reacting with acids in food ect, and is considered to be a slight barrier towards surface rust.

-Afterwards, you can gently polish the blade with a fine steel wool to remove stains and hone the edge on a leather strop for a much better result.
+Afterwards sharpening, you can gently polish the blade with a fine steel wool to remove stains and hone the edge on a leather strop for a much better result. (carbon steel knives).

 Handle care